- 40 million cases worldwide

 Principles of therapy

-Start treatment as early as possible – i.e. before CD4 count <200
+Start treatment as early as possible – i.e. before CD4 count <200, ideally as soon as diagnosis is confirmed.

 - Advise the patient that regimens are complex, and require strict adherence